Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Literature Review

 Prototype learning was originally proposed to interpret image recognition \citep{chen_this_2019}.
-A motivating example is that when humans describe why a bird picture is classified as a clay-colored sparrow, we might reason that the bird’s head and wing bars look like those of a prototypical clay-colored sparrow.
-Leveraging such a reasoning mechanism, \cite{chen_this_2019} devise ProtoPNet (Figure \ref{fig:ProtoPNet}).
+When interpreting how to classify an image, one focuses on parts of the image and compares them with prototypical images from a given class.
+For instance, radiologists compare suspected tumors in X-rays with prototypical tumor images for the diagnosis of cancer \citep{chen_this_2019}.
+The resemblance of an input image to a prototypical class is the mechanism to interpret the classification of the image.
+Another example is that when humans describe why a bird picture is classified as a clay-colored sparrow, we might reason that the bird’s head and wing bars look like those of a prototypical clay-colored sparrow.
+Leveraging such a reasoning mechanism, \cite{chen_this_2019} devise ProtoPNet.
 To classify a bird picture into a particular bird species with interpretation, this model introduces a prototype layer where $K$ prototypes are assigned to each known species.
 Each of these prototypes is intended to capture the prototypical parts, or the most salient and typical representation, of the corresponding bird species, such as the head of a clay-colored sparrow or the wing of a cardinal.
 ProtoPNet embeds each prototype $j$ as a vector $p_j$ in the latent space, and defines \textit{prototype similarity} $s_j$ to measure how strongly prototype $j$ exists in the input bird picture by comparing $p_j$ and the feature maps (extracted via convolutional layers) of the picture in the latent space.
 The model subsequently classifies the input bird picture based on the weighted sum of the prototype similarities computed between this picture and each prototype.
 ProtoPNet visualizes each prototype as the most relevant region of the bird picture where the prototype most strongly exists, and interprets why it thinks the input bird picture should be classified as a particular species by identifying several parts from the picture that look like the prototypical parts (prototypes) of the species.